ebzzry/ebzzry.github.io/git-github.md

 ![New](images/new-repository.png)

 Follow through the prompts.
 When you have filled in the required fields, you'll get a string of commands.
-Replace `foobar` with the name of the repository that you have created.
-Run these commands.
+Replace `shoryuken` and `foobar` with your GitHub username, and the name of the repository that you have created, respectively:

     $ git remote add origin git@github.com:shoryuken/foobar.git
     $ git push -u origin master